JonathanWilbur/preql/README.md

 ## What is PreQL?

-A Pre-SQL language that can transpile to any SQL dialect.
-It takes a declarative Kubernetes-like YAML schema and generates the necessary commands or statements in the correct order to generate schema and other database objects in the database dialect of your choice.
+A Pre-SQL language for schema that can transpile to any SQL dialect.
+It uses a declarative Kubernetes-like YAML schema and generates the necessary commands or statements in the correct order to generate schema and other database objects in the database dialect of your choice.
+It also enables you to label your schema and interact with it programmatically, which is harder to do with traditional DBMS-specific schema.

 ## Build

+1. Clone the repository.
+2. Install the necessary components by running `npm install` in the root directory.
-Build by running `tsc` in the root directory.
+3. Build by running `npm run build` in the root directory.

 ## Usage

+This library is not useful alone.
+It is meant to be included in other programs that transpile PreQL into DBMS-specific DDL.
+Generally speaking, such a program will want to do the following:

 1. Call `validateObject` for each object.
 This just validates the object against schema.
 2. Call `indexObjects` on the array of validated objects.
 This produces a